Fred Ehrsam

-Frederick "Fred" Ernest Ehrsam III is an American businessman, and the co-founder of cryptocurrency exchange Coinbase and the venture investment firm Paradigm.
+Frederick "Fred" Ernest Ehrsam III (born May 10, 1988) is an American entrepreneur and investor.
+He is the co-founder of cryptocurrency exchange Coinbase, the co-founder and general partner of the crypto-focused venture capital firm Paradigm, and the co-founder and CEO of Nudge, a neurotechnology startup developing non-invasive brain–computer interfaces.

-Education and early life
+Early life and education

-Ehrsam was born on May 10, 1988, in Boston, growing up in Concord, Massachusetts.
-He played video games professionally in high school, and was an avid World of Warcraft player, which introduced him to the concept of in-game digital currencies.
+Ehrsam was born on May 10, 1988, in Boston, and grew up in Concord, Massachusetts.
+He attended Concord-Carlisle High School.
+During high school, he became an avid player of World of Warcraft, playing the game on a competitive level and spending thousands of hours exploring its in-game economy.
+This experience introduced him to the concept of digital currencies, as the game featured its own virtual gold economy driven by player supply and demand.

-In 2010, Ehrsam graduated with distinction from Duke University, earning a B.S. in computer science with a minor in economics.
+In 2010, Ehrsam graduated with distinction from Duke University, earning a Bachelor of Science in computer science with a minor in economics.
 At Duke, he was a member of the Sigma Alpha Epsilon fraternity.

 Career

+Goldman Sachs

-After graduating from Duke, Ehrsam became a foreign exchange trader at the investment bank Goldman Sachs in New York City.
-He learned about Bitcoin from a Georgetown University professor's paper, and began trading in his free time.
+After graduating from Duke, Ehrsam joined Goldman Sachs in New York City as a foreign exchange trader, a position he held from 2010 to 2012.
+During his tenure there, he discovered Bitcoin through a paper written by a Georgetown University professor, and he began trading the cryptocurrency in his spare time.
+He purchased his first Bitcoin in 2011.

 Coinbase

-In 2012, Ehrsam and Brian Armstrong co-founded Coinbase in an apartment in San Francisco, as a way for cryptocurrency enthusiasts to trade bitcoins and other digital currencies.
-The two met on the Bitcoin subreddit forum.
-Ehrsam served as Coinbase's first President.
-In January 2017, he announced he was leaving the company, but would remain on its board.
-He also reportedly still owned 8.9% of Coinbase stock as of April 2021, and was assigned to the company's audit committee before its April 2021 public offering.
+In 2012, Ehrsam and Brian Armstrong co-founded Coinbase in an apartment in San Francisco.
+The two had met through the Bitcoin subreddit forum on Reddit.
+Ehrsam served as Coinbase's first president, overseeing the company's growth from a simple platform for buying and selling Bitcoin into one of the largest cryptocurrency exchanges in the United States.

+In January 2017, Ehrsam announced that he was stepping down from his day-to-day role at Coinbase, though he remained on its board of directors.
+In April 2021, Coinbase went public via a direct listing on the Nasdaq stock exchange.
+As of that date, Ehrsam reportedly still held approximately 8.9% of Coinbase stock and was assigned to the company's audit committee ahead of the offering.
+He continues to serve on the Coinbase board as a director.